stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 ## Build and Run

-To test, open a terminal, go to `packages/extension` and run `npm run build`.
+To test, open a terminal, go to `extension` folder and run `npm run build`.
 In VSCode, press F5 to launch a new VSCode with our extensions.

 In this new VSCode, :

-- Open a `.fsm`
+- Open a `.fsm` file
-- `Ctrl+Shift+P` > `Run FSM`
+- `Ctrl+Shift+P`, then type: `> Run FSM`
-- We should see in the console something happening.
+- You should see in the console of the VSCode containing the interpreter (language workbench), the traces of your `console.log()`.

 ## Compilation with Langium

 In this part, you will implement a compiler for your FSM language.
-The compiler will translate a textual FSM model into a Java implementation that can be executed independently.
+The compiler will translate a textual FSM model into a JavaScript implementation that can be executed independently.
 Unlike the interpreter (which executes the model directly), the compiler generates source code following the `State` design pattern.

 ### Goal

 Your compiler should:
-- Generate JS files representing the FSM structure (machine, states, transitions).
+- Generate JavaScript files representing the FSM structure (machine, states, transitions).
 - Implement a runtime behavior that can execute transitions and evolve between states.
 - Produce files that can be executed as a standalone JavaScript program.

 This process illustrates the Visitor pattern, as your compiler must traverse the model and produce corresponding code elements.

-With all the knowledge accumulated, you should be able to implement this compiler by yourself.
+With all the knowledge accumulated, you should be able to implement this compiler by yourself, in particular, based on what we did for the intrepreter.

+Do not forget to:
+- Update the `main.ts` from `extension`
+- Update the `package.json`
+- Run `npm run build` in the `extension`